 The Midtown Regional Center currently has 1.6 million square feet of retail space; the inventory of retail space in the area has decreased by 116,000 square feet since 2005 despite the growth of new businesses.
 Much of the new retail and restaurants in the area have occupied existing buildings aside from the Pearl redevelopment and the ground floors of new apartment buildings.
-Vacancy rates for retail in the area are 6.08%, higher than the County average of \$18.01 is much higher than the County average of \$14.88.
+Vacancy rates for retail in the area are 6.08%, higher than the County average of 4.18%, however the average rent of \$18.01 is much higher than the County average of \$14.88.
 Retail rents in Midtown have increased an average of 4.6% per year since 2005, reflecting the constrained inventory in the area.